Swarm intelligence: Applications

 Swarm Intelligence-based techniques can be used in a number of applications.
 The U.S. military is investigating swarm techniques for controlling unmanned vehicles.
 The European Space Agency is thinking about an orbital swarm for self-assembly and interferometry.
 NASA is investigating the use of swarm technology for planetary mapping.
 A 1992 paper by M. Anthony Lewis and George A. Bekey discusses the possibility of using swarm intelligence to control nanobots within the body for the purpose of killing cancer tumors.
 Conversely al-Rifaie and Aber have used stochastic diffusion search to help locate tumours.
+Swarm intelligence (SI) is increasingly applied in Internet of Things (IoT) systems, and by association to Intent-Based Networking (IBN), due to its ability to handle complex, distributed tasks through decentralized, self-organizing algorithms.
 Swarm intelligence has also been applied for data mining and cluster analysis.
-Ant based models are further subject of modern management theory.
+Ant-based models are further subject of modern management theory.